Did you know?

 April and July School Holidays are traditionally very busy.
 Its still a stunning time to visit, but town is heaving and bursting at its seams, with longer to wait for service in shops – we recommend you book for meals at restaurants and cafes too.

 Having said that, apart from being busy, many locals view July as the best month to live and work on the Ningaloo, with beautiful weather, amazing sealife, and the Big Three usually sighted during whale shark tours.

-September and October offers warmer weather, perfect for escaping from Winter down South.
+September offers warmer weather, perfect for escaping from Winter down South.
 Humpback whale swimming and watching tours continue, and in a few years the whale sharks will hang around to swim with too!

 When we say the whale sharks leave the Ningaloo, its not all the whale sharks leave the Ningaloo – just most of them.
 A substantial number remain until much later in the season, whilst there is a strong theory there may be a permanent resident population of Ningaloo Whalesharks.

 So even if most of the whale sharks do leave relatively early and have departed before the date you have booked your tour on, we automatically upgrade you to a Humpback Whale Swimming Tour, which includes swimming with any whale sharks our spotter plane can find during your tour too.

 Whatever time you visit the Ningaloo, it’s a great place to explore and offers visitors the chance to get up very close and personal to some of the most stunning sealife on the planet.

 How long will there be whale sharks to swim with?

 Its a good question!
 Answer is good news and bad news...

 Good news is we were swimming with whale sharks well into October in 2016, and two years before that into late September.
 Bad news was in 2015 the majority of whale sharks had left by mid-late August.